-- A01 Appraise and evaluate the complex and dynamic international environment in which organisations operate. - A02 Utilise contemporary theories to define, research, evaluate and resolve complex international business challenges - A03 Synthesize information on markets, resources, operations, and the international environment to design strategies for business development. - A04 Understand the changing nature of communications, technologies, and information systems to deliver business intelligence to drive improvement and transformation. - A05 Critically assess the impact of cultural differences across every aspect of business, and the challenges of cross cultural working. - A06 Analyse the impact of globalisation on business, and the resulting challenges to strategic managers in a dynamic environment. - A07 Appraise the critical role and responsibilities of leadership in business problem solving and mission delivery within an ethical framework. - A08 Critically appraise and evaluate methods of implementing strategic business developments and select methods appropriate in a variety of organisational contexts - A09 Display a critical awareness of theoretical and practical approaches to designing and completing research in exploring major contemporary problems in international business. - A10 Critically assess the contributions of entrepreneurship and creativity in devising and delivering innovative business developments. - A11 Recognise and resolve ethical dilemmas throughout.
+- A01 Appraise and evaluate the complex and dynamic international environment in which Hospitality and Tourism organisations operate. - A02 Utilise contemporary theories to define, research, evaluate and resolve complex challenges in the Hospitality and Tourism environment. - A03 Synthesize information on markets, resources, operations, and the international environment to design strategies for business development. - A04 Understand the changing nature of communications, technologies, and digital information systems to deliver business intelligence and drive improvement and transformation. - A05 Critically assess the impact of cultural differences across every aspect of business, and the challenges of cross cultural working. - A06 Analyse the impact of globalisation on business, and the resulting challenges to strategic managers in a dynamic environment. - A07 Appraise the critical role and responsibilities of leadership in business problem solving and mission delivery within an ethical framework. - A08 Critically appraise and evaluate methods of implementing strategic business developments and select methods appropriate in a variety of organisational contexts. - A09 Display a critical awareness of theoretical and practical approaches to designing and completing research in exploring major contemporary problems in the Hospitality and Tourism sector. - A10 Critically assess the contributions of entrepreneurship and creativity in devising and delivering innovative business developments. - A11 Recognise and resolve ethical dilemmas throughout.